Filip-Rogalski/react-person-list-manger/README.md

 The server will serve the json file on `localhost:3000`.

+(You can change the port by launching server with `json-server -p 4000 people.json`)

 Next open a new Terminal window and go to the project directory and run:

 `npm start`

-The project will try to serve on `localhost:3000`, which is already taken, so it will ask you if you want it to serve on another port.
-Type `'Y'`.
-The project will run on `localhost:3001`
+The project will run on `localhost:3001` (you can change its port in package.json file)

 Open your favorite browser and go to `localhost:3001`.